-MATH-1120 Elementary Topics in Mathematics (SL) 3.00 Credits
+MATH-1120 Elementary Topics in Math (sl)

 The course focuses on the development of arithmetic and number systems, including whole numbers, integers, and rational numbers.
 Probability and data analysis are studied as applications of rational numbers are emphasized.
 Mathematical representation and communication.
-Class 3.00 Lab 0.00
+Class 3